anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 * **1 Kings 21.1-10 [11-14] 15-21a** continues the series on the prophets and in 1 and 2 Kings, with Naboth's vineyard. **Psalm 5.1-8** is a plea to God in the face of 'the bloodthirsty and deceitful'.
 * **Galatians 2.15-21** continues the series in Galatians, on justification by faith.
-* **Luke 7.36 – 8.3** continues the series in Luke, with Jesus being anointed by the sinful woman, who had been forgiven.
-The 'Related' reading, **2 Samuel 11.26 – 12.10, 13-15** is about David being forgiven for his sin.
+* **Luke 7.36 &ndash; 8.3** continues the series in Luke, with Jesus being anointed by the sinful woman, who had been forgiven.
+The 'Related' reading, **2 Samuel 11.26 &ndash; 12.10, 13-15** is about David being forgiven for his sin.
 The 'Related' psalm, **Psalm 32**, is about the blessing of forgiveness.
   * Luke 8.4-15: partially covered by Matthew 13.1-9, 18-23
   * Luke 8.16-18: omitted.
   * Luke 8.19-21: see Mark 3.20-35.